Motivational Skills List and Examples

 - Warning a subordinate of the consequences for continued lateness.

 - Writing a LinkedIn recommendation for a helpful business partner.

-- Yielding control – and ownership - of various project stages to subordinates who deserve the opportunity to lead others.
+- Yielding control – and ownership - of various project stages to subordinates or colleagues who deserve the opportunity to lead others.